slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Politicians don't get educated.
 They get bought.'*

-> *'The hardest thing in the world to understand is the income tax.'*

-> *'80% of all people are voluntarily overpaying on their taxes.'*

-> *'The moment you cross a second border, you are an economic migrant, not a refugee.'*

-> *'Good fences make good neighbors.'*

-> *'Morality is the way that we would like the world to be, economics is the way that the world actually works.' -- Steven Levitt*
+> *'To reduce corruption diminish people involved on analogic processes.'*

 > *'Politician is a profession that doesn't like risk.
 Decisions are made on the lowest risk of offending anybody.'*

+> *'Morality is the way that we would like the world to be, economics is the way that the world actually works.' -- Steven Levitt*

+> *'Good fences make good neighbors.'*

+> *'The moment you cross a second border, you are an economic migrant, not a refugee.'*

+> *'Even the most practical man of affairs is usually in the thrall of the ideas of some long-dead economist.' -- John Maynard Keynes*

+> *'Communizing a cost of zero hurts no one.' -- Garrett Hardin'*

+> *'Justice will not be served until those who are unaffected are as outraged as those who are.' -- Benjamin Franklin*

+> *'To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
+There must be both cooperation and competition between people in the same society.
+There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one.'*

+> *'Popper came to the seemingly paradoxical conclusion that in order to maintain a tolerant society, the society must be intolerant of intolerance.'*

 > *'I love individuals.
 I hate groups of people.
 I hate a group of people with a ‘common purpose’.
 Because pretty soon they have little hats.
 And armbands.
 And fight songs.
 And a list of people they’re going to visit at 3am.
 So, I dislike and despise groups of people.
 But I love individuals.' -- George Carlin*

-> *'Even the most practical man of affairs is usually in the thrall of the ideas of some long-dead economist.' -- John Maynard Keynes*

-> *'To reduce corruption diminish people involved on analogic processes.'*

-> *'Communizing a cost of zero hurts no one.' -- Garrett Hardin'*

-> *'Justice will not be served until those who are unaffected are as outraged as those who are.' -- Benjamin Franklin*

-> *'To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
-There must be both cooperation and competition between people in the same society.There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one.'*
+> *'When a Democrat is elected, buy gun and ammo stocks.
+When a Republican is elected, buy newspaper stocks.'*

 <!--
+On taxes:
+> *'The hardest thing in the world to understand is the income tax.'*
+> *'80% of all people are voluntarily overpaying on their taxes.'*
+I would not consider taxes to be “punitive.”
+Taxes aren’t punishment.
+They are much more like a membership fee

 it may be pop psychology stuff, but it’s convenient for my point so in the spirit of American politics I will treat it as fact.

 > *'Um partido é considerado populista, se apresenta a vida política como uma luta entre uma massa de cidadãos virtuosos e uma elite mal-intencionada e venal.'*
 > *'Multicultural is by absurdum the true monocultural.' -- EF*
-> *'Não há direitos sem obrigações e viceversa.' -- EF*
+> *'Não há direitos sem obrigações e viceversa.' -- EF* -->

-I would not consider taxes to be “punitive.”
-Taxes aren’t punishment.
-They are much more like a membership fee

-Popper came to the seemingly paradoxical conclusion that in order to maintain a tolerant society, the society must be intolerant of intolerance.

-> *'When a Democrat is elected, buy gun and ammo stocks.
-When a Republican is elected, buy newspaper stocks.'*
--->